Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Methods

 \subsubsection{Bivariate random effects meta-analysis with bivariate copulas (BRMA-BC)}

-BRMA-IB model assumes independence of the summarised events across arms and outcomes.
-However, in the context of surrogate endpoints (or correlated binary outcomes) this assumption is fairly strong.
-At the within-study level, the summarised events in each arm on the first and the second outcome are obtained from the same patients.
-Therefore, they are correlated.
-A more rational modelling approach is to model the events on both outcomes jointly assuming some kind of association between them.
+BRMA-IB model assumes independence of the numbers of events across arms and outcomes and accounts only for the correlation at the between-studies level.
+However, when modeling correlated binary outcomes (surrogate endpoint and final outcome) this assumption is too strong.
+As highlighted previously, at the within-study level, the numbers of events in each arm on the first and the second outcome are obtained from the same patients and are therefore correlated.
+Additionally, as discussed by Riley et al. \cite{riley2017multivariate}, the heterogeneity of the treatment effects on both outcomes across studies generates the between-studies correlation.
+Hence, two sources of association exist in the data: at the within-study level and at between-studies level.

+To account for the within-study association on the binomial scale, (without transforming the data to log odds ratios), the numbers of events on both outcomes should be modelled jointly, assuming association between them.
 This can be achieved by using a copula representation with discrete (binomial) marginals, as copulas account for the dependence between marginals and allow for modelling various dependence structures, providing a flexible representation of the bivariate distribution.
-Therefore, a joint density made with copulas can be much more flexible compared to the bivariate normal distribution which only allows for normal marginals and linear dependence structure.
+Therefore, a joint density constructed with copulas can be much more flexible compared to the bivariate normal distribution which only allows for normal marginals and linear dependence structure.

-At the within-study level, we assume that the summarised events in each arm on both outcomes follow bivariate distributions $h(p_{1i},p_{2i},N_{i}, \theta_{i})$ with binomial marginal distributions.
-The parameters $p_{1Ai}$, $p_{2Ai}$, $p_{1Bi}$, $p_{2Bi}$ denote the true probabilities of the summarised events in each arm on the first and the second outcome, $N_{Ai}$ and $N_{Bi}$ are the number of patients in the control arm $A$ and experimental arm $B$ in trial $i$.
-Additionally, $\theta_{Ai}$, $\theta_{Bi}$ are the dependence parameters in each arm respectively and they are known when IPD are available.
+At the within-study level, we assume that the summarised events in each arm on both outcomes follow bivariate distributions $h(p_{1i},p_{2i},N_{i}, \rho_{i})$ with binomial marginal distributions.
+The parameters $p_{1Ai}$, $p_{2Ai}$, $p_{1Bi}$, $p_{2Bi}$ denote the true probabilities of the numbers of events in each arm on the first and the second outcome, $N_{Ai}$ and $N_{Bi}$ are the numbers of patients in the control arm $A$ and experimental arm $B$ in trial $i$.

 where